What is IBS, And How Does IBS Affect The Quality of Life?

-Irritable bowel syndrome (IBS) is a gastrointestinal (GI) disorder that can cause patients to experience chronic and/or recurrent abdominal pain that can either be relieved, or further aggravated, by a bowel movement (defecation).
-IBS patients are typically classified according to whether they predominantly experience constipation (IBS-C), diarrhea (IBS-D) or a mix of both stool patterns.
+Irritable bowel syndrome (IBS) is a gastrointestinal (GI) disorder that can cause patients to experience chronic or recurrent abdominal pain.
+It can either be relieved or aggravated by a bowel movement (defecation).
+IBS patients are typically classified according to whether they predominantly experience constipation (IBS-C), diarrhea (IBS-D), or both stool patterns.

-It is estimated that almost 20% of the global adult population is affected by some form of IBS, thereby making this disorder the most common complaint to gastroenterologists around the world.
-There are various underlying causes that have been associated with IBS, of which include:
+It is estimated that almost 20% of the global adult population is affected by some form of IBS, thereby making this disorder the most common complaint to gastroenterologists worldwide.
+Various underlying causes have been associated with IBS, which include:

 - Genetic factors

 - Disordered Bile Salt Metabolism

 In a healthy individual, the intestine will contain a healthy microbiota comprised of more than a thousand microbial species.
 There is a mutualistic relationship between each person and the microbiome, which means that the microbes in our digestive tract get energy and nutrients from the food we eat.
 In return, the microbiome protects our bodies from harmful pathogens2.
 Changes in how these microbial organisms function and their diversity within our intestines have been associated with IBS.

 How Are IBS and SIBO Connected?

 Because SIBO and IBS are linked, much research has looked into this connection.
 SIBO is when there are more bacteria in the proximal part of the small intestine.
 It may or may not be accompanied by a change in the type of bacteria there.
 When there are 105 or more bacteria colonies in each milliliter of small intestinal fluid, SIBO is found in people with the condition (aspirate).
 Up to 78% of IBS patients also suffer from SIBO 3; therefore, the connection between these two conditions is highly relevant.

 The three leading hypotheses connecting IBS and SIBO include: